 We use mean-pooled SSL embeddings from HuBERT-base~\cite{HuBERT2021}, Whisper-small~\cite{Whisper2023}, and Wav2Vec2 XLS-R 1B~\cite{XLSR2022} to analyse how our chosen transformations alter the representation space used for spoof detection.
 To test whether VQC induces similar shifts regardless of source type, we compute \emph{directional consistency} between bona fide and spoofed shift vectors.
 For each source type $s \in \{\text{bona fide}, \text{spoofed}\}$, we compute the mean embedding shift vector:

 Directional consistency is then measured as the cosine similarity between these mean shift vectors:

 A value near $+1$ indicates that VQC pushes bona fide and TTS embeddings in the same direction; a value near $0$ indicates orthogonal shifts; a negative value indicates opposing directions.

-We find that the Whisper features have variable directional consistency under VQC as seen in Figure~\ref{fig:direction}.
+We first plot t-SNE embeddings of the Wav2Vec2 features, used in the DF-Arena classifiers, before and after the authenticity-preserving transformations in Figure~\ref{fig:wav2vec2_sidon} and Figure~\ref{fig:wav2vec2_vqvc} which show how the centroids of spoofed and bona fide Wav2Vec2 embeddings drift toward each other.
+We also find that the Whisper features have variable directional consistency under VQC as seen in Figure~\ref{fig:direction}.
 HuBERT and Wav2Vec2 show high consistency across all VQC conditions, indicating VQC applies a similar transformation to both source types.
 However, cosine similarity does not account for the magnitude of shifts and the source/speaker-dependent shift directions which may average out when aggregated.
-We also plot t-SNE embeddings of the Wav2Vec2 features, used in the DF-Arena classifiers, before and after the benign transformations in Figure~\ref{fig:wav2vec2_vqvc} and Figure~\ref{fig:wav2vec2_sidon}.
-Other features and additional plots can be found on our \href{https://anonymous.4open.science/w/deepfakes-VQC-restoration-interspeech-42FB/}{\blue{project website}}.